snehascaria/Contact-management-system/README.md

 Overview

 The Contact Management System will enable users to:
-Add New Contacts: Input details like name and phone number.
+Add New Contacts: Input details like name,phone number,email address.
 View Contacts: Display all stored contacts.
 Exit the Program: Cleanly terminate the application.